alphagov/govwifi-authentication-api/README.md

 ### Deploying changes

 Merging to `master` will automatically deploy this API to staging.
-To deploy to production, choose _Deploy to production_ in the jenkins pipeline when prompted.
+To deploy to production, choose _Deploy to production_ in the Concourse Pipeline.

 ## Gotchas